metalcarratt/ministry/ls/Exodus/msg79.md

 - we serve the living god (heb 9:14)
 - we are brought into the temple to enjoy god for eternity (rev 7:15-16)

-> the blood of the covenant is not mainly for forgiveness; it is primatily for God to be our portion.
+> the blood of the covenant is not mainly for forgiveness; it is primarily for God to be our portion.
+God has ordained and predestinated us to enjoy Him.
+This enjoyment has also been covenanted to us.
+What enacted this covenant?
+It was enacted by the blood of Jesus Christ, the blood which brings us into all the divine blessings.